|

 Golden Rod in some places is highly respected and is held as a sign of good luck or good fortune and yet are considered as weeds by others.
 There is a saying beauty is in the eye of the beholder.

-Golden Rods are mostly short-day plants and bloom in late summer and early fall and some species produce abundant nectar when moisture is plentiful before bloom, and the bloom period is relatively warm and sunny.
+Golden Rods are mostly short-day plants and bloom in late summer and early autumn and some species produce abundant nectar when moisture is plentiful before bloom, and the bloom period is relatively warm and sunny.
 Honey from goldenrods often is dark and strong due to admixtures of other nectars.
 However when there is a strong honey flow, a light (often water white), spicy-tasting honey is produced.
 While the bees are ripening the honey there is a rank odour and taste, but finished honey is much milder. |

 The flowers are such a bright golden yellow that it is a joy to have them around and as a cut flower they last well over a week.
 This is not the only reason that Golden Rod is called the herb of joy.